Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 Welcome to the Project "Carnegie" private preview!

 The Project "Carnegie" Private Preview API is a Cognitive Service that detects material that is potentially offensive, risky, or otherwise undesirable.
-The initial version of Project Carnegie preview will work on text and image content.
-In later versions, we intend to update the API with new functionalities offering state-of-the-art text, image and multi-modal models that will detect problematic content.
+The Project Carnegie preview will work on new functionalities offering state-of-the-art text, image and multi-modal models that will detect problematic content.
 Project "Carnegie" helps make applications and services safer from harmful user-generated and AI-generated content.

 **The focus of the release `2022-12-30-private` is to add multi-severity risk levels and custom blocklist support with text APIs, as well as the new image APIs.**